slwang9353/MobileFormer/README.md

                             Yunsheng Li, Yinpeng Chen et al., MicroNet: Improving Image Recognition with Extremely Low FLOPs. arxiv.org/abs/2108.05894v1
 # Note
-    The out_channel should be divisible by expand_size of the next block, due to the expanded DW conv used in strided Mobile-Former blocks.
+    Due to the expanded DW conv used in strided Mobile-Former blocks, the out_channel should be divisible by expand_size of the next block.
 Only the model for now.